National Service Training Programme (Malaysia)

 The program was halted for one year in 2015 due to the federal government's efforts to cut spending.
 The program was reintroduced as PLKN 2.0 in 2016, with participation to be made fully optional by 2019.

-On 13 August 2018, Youth and Sports Minister Syed Saddiq Syed Abdul Rahman of the new federal government under Pakatan Harapan (PH) announced that the PLKN and National Civics Bureau (BTN) programmes were abolished, as they were being used for racial indoctrination.
+On 13 August 2018, Youth and Sports Minister Syed Saddiq Syed Abdul Rahman of the new federal government under Pakatan Harapan (PH) announced that the PLKN and National Civics Bureau (BTN) programmes were abolished, as he claimed they were being used for racial indoctrination.

 History

 The national service program, first proposed in late 2002, came to committee the following year, and was finally implemented in 2004.
 Initial proposals envisaged drafting all youths of a certain age, but later lack of resources led to restricting the numbers of the intake.
 The program, planned around a two-year program, was later reduced to a year, then to six months, and then to three months.

-Conscription has long been a sensitive political issue in Malaysia because of the ethnic divisions of the country.
-Proponents of National Service promoted bonding the youth of Malaysia together and creating a Malaysian nation, as the problem of racial polarisation was found to pervade educational institutions in Malaysia.